Case 8: Unstable Tachycardias

 Note: I'm calling the machine that does this procedure a defibrillator.
 The difference between cardioversion and defibrillation is that the sync button is on for cardioversion and off for defibrillation.
 The machine will still be called a defibrillator, but defibrillation and cardioversion are different procedures as described.

-V. Tach
+- V. Tach monomorphic

 Turn on defibrillator